hrbrmstr/dtupdate/README.md

 The `dtupdate` packages has functions that attempt to figure out which packages have non-CRAN versions (currently only looks for github ones) and then tries to figure out which ones have updates (i.e. the github version is \> local version).
 It provides an option (not recommended) to auto-update any packages with newer development versions.

-The `URL` and `BugReports` fields are, franly, a mess.
-Many packages have multiple URLs and the non-github URLs are all over the place.
+The `URL` and `BugReports` fields are, frankly, a mess.
+Many packages have multiple URLs in one or both of those fields and the non-github URLs are all over the place in terms of formatting.
 It will take some time, but I'm pretty confident I can get r-forge, bitbucket, gitorius and other external repos working.
 This was an easy first step.

 The following functions are implemented: